Master of Music

 Program Description

 The Master of Music degree (M.M.) offers exceptional advanced training for performers, teachers, composers, and scholars.
 The M.M. provides individualized instruction that focuses on the professional development and unique career goals of each student.
-Students develop advanced competencies in their degree majors—which includes an M.M. in Performance, Education, Composition, and Jazz Studies—and have opportunities to diversify their portfolios with elective courses and specializations across other areas that are relevant to their field.
-The M.M. in Performance and Jazz Studies degrees include four semesters of studio instruction on either an instrument or voice and culminate in public solo recitals.
-The M.M. in Music Education and Composition degrees culminate in a capstone project or original compositions.
-The intensive applied curriculum provides students with skills they will use throughout their professional careers.
+Working closely with a world-class faculty of performers, composers, and scholars, students develop advanced competencies in their majors—which include a 100% Online M.M. in Music Education and a M.M. in Performance.
+They also have opportunities to diversify their portfolios with elective courses and specializations across other areas that are relevant to their field.
+The M.M. in Music Education degree culminates in a capstone project.
+The M.M. in Performance degree includes four semesters of studio instruction on either an instrument or voice and culminates in public solo recitals.
+The dedicated faculty in the Dana School of Music are actively engaged in helping students successfully transition into a wide range of careers nationally and across the globe.

 Graduate Faculty